philga7/mcp-n8n-workflow-builder/CONTRIBUTING.md

 # Contributing to n8n Workflow Builder

 Thank you for your interest in contributing to the n8n Workflow Builder MCP Server!
-This document provides guidelines for contributing to the project, with a focus on semantic versioning and workflow deployment.
+This document provides guidelines for contributing to the project, with a focus on semantic versioning and MCP-based workflow management.

 ## Table of Contents